Iceman8911/bandwidth-saver/README.md

 Only supports MV2, but we can inspect the payload here and have full power to block as we wish.

-#### Client-side Monkey-patching

-I'm not even sure if this is worth it.

 #### Server-side Proxy

 Redirects to a remote proxy that can do fine-grained blocking.